ARW4/FPL_Project/README.md

 - Navigate to your Repository > Settings > Secrets and variables > Actions > New repository secret
 - Name your secret appropriately and this is the name that you will substitute into the YAMl code above.
 In my repository the secret is called PRIVATE_KEY, this is reflected in the YAML code as secrets.PRIVATE_KEY

+### Saving Google Sheets URL as Repository variable
+- Navigate to your Repository > Settings > Secrets and variables > Actions > Variables > New repository variable
+- Name your variable appropriately and this is the name that you will substitute into the YAMl code above.
+In my repository the variable is called GOOGLE_SHEETS_URL, this is reflected in the YAML code as vars.GOOGLE_SHEETS_URL

 ### R Code
 Everything in GCP and Github is set up to be able to run a script that authenticates google and saves data frames to google sheets.
 What authenticating looks like in terms of R code is rather simple: